 Returns: State of LocalSolver.
 Return type: LSState

 Gets the model associated to this LocalSolver environment.
 Once the model is created and closed, the solver can be launched with

 Solves the model.
 This method returns only when the time limit, the iteration limit or the objective bounds are reached.
 The model must be closed to launch the resolution.

 Compute an inconsistency core for this model.
 Only allowed in state

 Aborts the resolution previously launched using

 Solve().
 If no resolution was launched, this method does nothing.
-Called from another thread, this method enables users to stop the resolution properly.
+Called from another thread or callback, this method enables users to stop the resolution properly.
 Solution and statistics remain valid.
 This method can be called in any state, notably in state

 Returns: Created phase.
 Return type: LSPhase

 Arguments: phaseId (

 Gets the number of phases.